-The course

-Music is not just about playing an instrument or singing, it is about affirming a lifelong passion for music.
+The course Music is not just about playing an instrument or singing, it is about affirming a lifelong passion for music.
 It easily combines performance with being a rigorous academic subject which sets students up well for university study.
 Even if students do not intend to pursue it as a university degree, universities do like to see it as the 3rd A level choice because of the skills developed within the course.
 The skills learnt involve written, analytical, practical and social/personal skills.
 A Level musicians have long played an important leading role in both the Music Department and the school community.

-There are three components assessed as a written exam:

-Unit 1: Performing 30%

-A programme (externally assessed) of at least 2 contrasting pieces lasting a minimum of minutes using one or more of the following: Solo piece on one or more instrument/s or voice,

-Ensemble performance

-Unit 2: Composing 30%

-- · Two separate pieces of music with a combined duration of at least 4m 30s

-- · Score and recording are externally assessed

-Unit 3: Listening and Appraising 40%

-• Study and analysis of prescribed works including, Blues and Popular Song, Film music, Baroque Sacred Music and Romantic Musi

-· Evaluating works aurally

-Requirements

-Music GCSE Grade 6 or above with a 6 in the Listening and Appraising written paper.
-ABRSM Grade 5 (minimum) standard on chosen instrument / voice.
-Familiarity with music theory and notation up to ABRSM Grade 5 standard.
-Regular tuition on your main instrument.
+There are three components to the examination: Performing 25-35% (dependent on option choice) - a programme lasting a minimum of 10 minutes using one or more of the following: solo piece on one or more instrument/s or voice, ensemble performance.
+Composing 25-35% (dependent on option choice) - at least two separate pieces of music with a combined duration of 6 minutes Listening and Appraising 40% - study and analysis of prescribed works including a Haydn Symphony, a Mendelssohn Symphony and various other genres including Blues and Popular Song, Film music, Music for the theatre, Baroque and Classical.
+Requirements Students are expected to have achieved a Music GCSE at Grade 6 or above with a 6 in the Listening and Appraising written paper, in addition to ABRSM Grade 5 (minimum) standard on chosen instrument / voice.
+Familiarity with music theory and notation up to ABRSM Grade 5 standard is recommended.
+A Level students will need regular tuition on their main instrument.
 Where can it take you?

 Music is valued highly by universities and employers because it is recognised that musicians are motivated and committed with an excellent work ethic.
 For some non-music courses, it can be the favoured third A Level.
 As well as the obvious career as a performer, musicians go into many sectors including medicine, the legal profession, accountancy, teaching and acting.
 For example, the airport at Dubai is run by an English musician.
-(Ask the Director of Music, he is a friend!).
+(Ask the Director of Music, as he is a friend!).
 Top universities like music as an A Level subject, even if students intend to study a different discipline.
 Music Technology Beaulieu Convent School Examination board: Edexcel Overview of the course On this course students will learn how to use production tools and techniques to capture, edit, process and mix an audio recording.
 They will be creating, editing, manipulating and structuring sounds to produce a technology-based composition.
 They will gain the knowledge and understanding of recording and production techniques and principles, which will be tested by answering questions on a series of unfamiliar commercial recordings supplied by Edexcel.
 They will also have to apply your knowledge and understanding of editing, mixing and production techniques.
 How is it assessed?